 It is possible for you to list your spouse as an excluded driver on your insurance policy and avoid any premium bump.
 You’ll have to ask your insurer if that’s possible.
 Some will say OK; others will not.
+(Here's a look at some of the best car insurance companies.)
 If they do, your spouse’s credit and driving record won’t be considered in determining your premiums.

 But – and this is a big but – if they ever do drive your car and are in an accident, chances are your insurance company will refuse to cover the claim.
 So if there’s any possibility at all your spouse will ever be behind the wheel of your car, it’s probably wise to buck up and pay the higher premiums.
 Chances are, that’s cheaper than paying for the damages and possible injuries caused by an accident.